daattali/daattali.github.io/_drafts/towrite.md

 debugging shiny: options(shiny.sanitize.errors = FALSE) , preserve_logs option, cat, installed_packages() in UI

+followup post to shiny server setup: how to develop apps/get your apps onto your server

 ---

 media affects what we think/talk about (ebola)